rightjs/rightjs-docs/docs/en/builds.md

-# Custom Build Creating
+# Custom Build Creation

-You are free to create your own build of RightJS that fits your needs the best.
+You are free to create your own build of RightJS which best fits your needs.

-To create the builds we use [Front Compiler](http://github.com/MadRabbit/frontcompiler), the most effective javascript compressing library written in Ruby.
+To create the builds we use [Front Compiler](http://github.com/MadRabbit/frontcompiler), the most effective JavaScript compression library written in Ruby.

 ## Custom Builder
 <%= partial 'form' %>